NationalSecurityAgency/ghidra/DevGuide.md

 ### Automatic Script Instructions
 The flat directory-style repository can be setup automatically by running a simple Gradle script.
-Navigate to the Ghidra clone directory you just created, and run the following:
+Navigate to `~/git/ghidra` and run the following:
 ```
 gradle --init-script gradle/init.gradle tasks
 ```
 The Gradle task to be executed, in this case _tasks_, is unimportant.
 The point is to have Gradle execute the `init.gradle` script.
-If it ran correctly you will have a new folder, `flatRepo/`, in your home directory populated with the following jar files:
+If it ran correctly you will have a new `~/git/ghidra/flatRepo/` directory populated with the following jar files:
  * AXMLPrinter2
  * csframework
  * dex-ir-2.0